gabx/TTH-blog/README.md

 Back and front end for blog.thetradinghall.com.

 ## FRONT-END

+Files `TTH-blog_basic.html` and `css/TTH-blog_basic.css` are the basis for TTH blog page.
+Most important elements have been framed with color to highlight them.
+You can see this template in action at this link.

 ### Template

 The template used for the blog is [material design lite](https://www.getmdl.io/), written by GOOGLE.
 Some more ideas come from [w3schools](http://www.w3schools.com/w3css/demo_template_blog.htm) blog template and [callmenick](http://callmenick.com/) blog and tutorials.